-When you log a repair with us, whether through HomeHub or on the phone with the National Service Centre, we will work with you to gather as much information as possible about what has gone wrong.
+When you log a repair with Pinnacle Service Families, we will work with you to gather as much information as possible about what has gone wrong.

 The response times we work to are set in our contract with Defence Infrastructure Organisation (DIO).
-However, we assess each case, and always take any exceptional circumstances into account.
-We also work in a slightly different way if you have vulnerable family members living in the home.
+We assess each case, taking note of any exceptional circumstances into account in line with DIO criteria.
+We work in a slightly different way if you have vulnerable family members living in the home.

 Here are some of the ways we prioritise cases depending on circumstances:

 Boilers and heaters.
-If you have a young child, elderly person or someone with disabilities living in your home we will always treat loss of heating or hot water as an urgent case.
+If you have a young child (a child under the age of 2), elderly person or someone with disabilities living in your home we will always treat loss of heating or hot water as an urgent case.